Baltimore mayor's ex-aide faces election law charges

-BALTIMORE (AP) — A campaign worker and former legislative aide to Baltimore’s mayor is charged with election law violations linked to campaign contributions.
+ANNAPOLIS, Md.
+(AP) — A former aide to Baltimore’s mayor has been charged with making illegal contributions to the mayor’s campaign, prompting officials on Monday to cancel his planned swearing-in ceremony for a vacant seat in the Maryland House of Delegates.

-State Prosecutor Emmet Davitt announced in a statement Monday that Gary Brown Jr. has been indicted on several counts of election law violations stemming from alleged illegal contributions to the Committee to Elect Catherine E. Pugh.
-Pugh took office last month.
+Gary Brown Jr., a Democrat who was a legislative aide to new Mayor Catherine Pugh when she was still a state senator, has been charged with six counts of election law violations, State Prosecutor Emmet Davitt announced.
+Brown had recently been nominated to the House vacancy.

-The charges allege that Brown deposited cash into the bank accounts of his mother, stepfather and brother between January and April 2016 and then immediately contributed that money in their names to the Pugh campaign.
-Prosecutors allege that Brown’s contributions totaled $18,000, but the maximum allowed under Maryland law is $6,000.
+Prosecutors allege that Brown, who worked on Pugh’s campaign, deposited $18,000 in cash between Jan.
+13, 2016 and April 9, 2016 into accounts of his mother, stepfather and brother last year and then contributed it in their names to Pugh’s campaign.
+The maximum allowed by an individual is $6,000.

-Brown could not be reached by telephone for comment and online court records do not list an attorney.
+“Election laws are in place to maintain the integrity of the electoral process and foster transparency in the regulation of campaign contributions,” Davitt said in a statement.
+“Illegal straw contributions in names other than one’s own to evade such laws cannot be tolerated.”

 Most Read Stories